wizardyesterday/RtlSdrWork_agc/README.txt

 to define your *static* callbacks which would normally reside in your application code.
 I used this program to unit-test the AGC code using a debugger.
-You can add bells and whistles to the test program so that you cann get a feel of the AGC code.
+You can add bells and whistles to the test program so that you can get a feel of the AGC code.
 Test program output is illustrated below.